OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 ## Shape Filters

-These filters let you create, filter and display shapes.
+These filters let you create and filter shapes.

 ### shape_new